 - Admission: €10

 - Open: Mon-Fri.
 9:15 – 18:00, Sat.
 9:30-18:00, Sun. and Bank Holidays 11:00 – 18:00.
-See the website for hours Sept-May.
+See the website for hours from September to May.

 13:00 – Waterford Treasures Medieval Museum

-A two-minute walk from the Tower, directly behind the Bishop’s Palace, is Ireland’s only medieval museum.
-This stunning modern building incorporates previous construction they found on site, including a 13th century Choristers’ Hall and a 15th century Wine Vault.
+A two-minute walk from the Tower, directly behind the Bishop’s Palace, is Ireland's only medieval museum.
+This stunning modern building incorporates previous construction they found on site, including a 13th-century Choristers’ Hall and a 15th-century Wine Vault.

-If have limited time at the museum, the best things to see are the 4-meter-long Great Charter Roll of Waterford (dated to 1373) and the 15th century Cloth of Gold Vestments.
+If have limited time at the museum, the best things to see are the 4-meter-long Great Charter Roll of Waterford (dated to 1373) and the 15th-century Cloth of Gold Vestments.
 It is the only full set of medieval vestments to survive in Northern Europe.

 Other unique treasures include: